zjiaqi725/Awesome-Generative-Anomaly-Detection/README.md

 ### 1.1 Reconstruction-driven Methods

+Reconstruction-driven approaches have emerged as a mainstream paradigm in generative anomaly detection, with demonstrated success across diverse data modalities.
+The core idea of reconstruction-based anomaly detection is to train a generative model to capture the underlying normal data distribution and reconstruct in-distribution instances well.
+Anomalies are then detected by measuring the reconstruction error, i.e., the difference between the input and its reconstruction, under the assumption that abnormal samples cannot be precisely reconstructed due to their deviation from learned normal patterns.

 #### 1.1.1 AE Family-based Reconstruction Methods

 | Paper Title                       | Technique         | Key Idea                                                                              | Venue      | Year   | Ref. |